Malaysia to deport Myanmar asylum-seekers next week, refugee groups say

-KUALA LUMPUR (Reuters) - Nearly 100 asylum-seekers are among the 1,200 Myanmar nationals Malaysia plans to send home by ship next week, refugee groups said on Thursday, as it takes a step activists fear could put the deportees’ lives at risk.
+KUALA LUMPUR (Reuters) - Nearly 100 asylum-seekers are among 1,200 Myanmar nationals Malaysia plans to send home next week, refugee groups said on Thursday, in a move activists fear could put the deportees’ lives at risk.

-Although Malaysia does not formally recognise refugees, detaining them along with other undocumented migrants, it has vowed not to deport Rohingya Muslims and refugees identified by the United Nations High Commissioner for Refugees (UNHCR).

 Last week, Reuters reported the Southeast Asian nation had agreed to return the 1,200 Myanmar citizens after its neighbour’s military, which seized power in a Feb.
 1 coup, offered to send navy ships to pick up those detained.

+Although Malaysia is not a signatory to the U.N.
+Refugee Convention and detains refugees with other undocumented migrants, it has vowed not to deport Rohingya Muslims and refugees identified by the United Nations High Commissioner for Refugees (UNHCR).

-Concerns over refugee status persist, however, as the U.N. agency has not been allowed to interview detainees for more than a year to verify such claims.
+Concerns over deportation of asylum-seekers persist, however, as the U.N. agency has not been allowed to interview detainees for more than a year to verify and register them.

-Leaders of groups representing refugees from the Chin and Myanmar Muslim communities of Myanmar said detained asylum-seekers or their families had contacted them after being told they were set to be sent back in the naval vessels.
+Leaders of groups representing refugees from the Chin and Muslim communities in Myanmar said detained asylum-seekers or their families had contacted them after being told they would be sent back.

 James Bawi Thang Bik of the Alliance of Chin Refugees said his group had received calls from nine asylum-seekers notified that they would be deported.